baccaristic/3allamni--E-learning-template/README.md

 ### Installing
 A step by step series of examples that tell you how to get a development environment running

+First Of All Download/clone thise project on your computer.
+Then we will Start the setup:

 First  , After Installing XAMPP  , Open it and Start both of :

   -Apache